mikayla-maki/odd-term/README.md

 1. Include and trust the provided .cer file.
 It's fine, I promise.
 A)
     2. Run python3 server.py
-    3. Click-y the link-y (that it produces)
+    3. Click the link (that it produces)
 B)
     2. Find someone running server.py
     3. Click the link they give you